Freely-Given-org/BibleOrgSys/README.md

 1. C or Rust functions for CPython
 2. Python compilers such as PyPy or Py2Exe or PyInstaller
-3. A stand-alone Rust or Go Bible compiler (to build to our internal Bible format)
+3. A stand-alone Rust or Golang (Go) Bible compiler (to build to our internal Bible format)